 For my purposes, I think this type of question is best as an open-ended poll, so I deleted one option and left it blank.

 You’ll be asked what type of poll you’d like to run at the next step.
 Choose the first option if you’re using my starter question as your formula.

 Here is where we get technical.
 If you’ve chosen to use a general question, you need a custom audience to ensure you’re getting relevant customer insights.

-As the screenshot above implies, we have over 40+ targeting traits available, depending on what you’re looking for.
+As the screenshot above implies, we have 90+ targeting traits available, depending on what you’re looking for.
 Whether it’s Amazon Prime shoppers, side-hustlers, or mobile game players, there’s an audience for everyone.